ccsdsmo/ccsdsmo.github.io/pages/mo-browser.md

 ### What is the MO Browser?

-The MO Browser enables you to browse through the CCSDS MO Services definitions to access the operations, the operation signatures and data structures.
+The MO Browser enables you to quickly browse through the CCSDS MO Services definitions to access the operations, the operation signatures and data structures.
+It produces the same tables shown in the CCSDS standard books by parsing in real-time the XML definitions in the SANA registry.

-It is a work of José Luís F. Feiteirinha.